 Question 3: Would I prefer to buy a single business instead?

 Buying a standalone business is the obvious alternative to buying a junk removal franchise.
 You can buy a company from someone who is looking to retire or change careers.
 You’ll have control over the direction of your branding, marketing, and customer base, but there’s less of a guarantee that it’ll be profitable.
-With franchises, you’re able to get an idea of potential sales by looking at other locations; plus you can get support from other franchisees and from corporate.
+With franchises, you’re able to get an idea of potential sales by looking at other locations; plus, you can get support from other franchisees and from corporate.

-If you’ve gotten this far, chances are you’re pretty confident that investing in a junk removal franchise is the direction you’re heading in.
+If you’ve gotten this far, chances are you’re pretty confident that investing in a junk removal franchise in the direction you’re heading in.
 But before you start applying for a bank loan or asking friends and family for money, you’ve got a ton of homework to do.
 Buying a franchise requires the same amount of planning, research, and caution associated with building a company from scratch.
 Here’s how to match with your perfect franchise while avoiding common pitfalls.

 Choose a franchise you love

 Pick a brand that aligns with your work ethic and personal values, one that you can be proud to partner with for years to come.
-First discover your personal values.
+First, discover your personal values.
 Some common values are integrity and commitment.
-If you notice the franchise using deceptive marketing tactics, or not following through on its promises to customers, you’ll probably feel uncomfortable running it.
+If you notice the franchise using deceptive marketing tactics or not following through on its promises to customers, you’ll probably feel uncomfortable running it.